-This research paper examines how much up-scale hotels decreased prices as a result of the Covid-19 pandemic and how much other hotel attributes influenced price reductions.
-Analysis of TripAdvisor data on 29 hotels in each of the six global destinations was performed.
+This research paper examines how much up-scale hotels decreased prices as a result of the of TripAdvisor data on 29 hotels in each of the six global destinations was performed.
 The linlog regression analysis determined there is a significant relationship between prices and hedonic attributes, such as cleanliness, location, and property amenities in certain destinations.
-The analysis also showed that prices have not fallen equally everywhere and there are differences in price predictors.